 Until a new upstream reservoir is built on the Bow River, community flood barriers would protect the communities from smaller floods that are more likely to happen.

-Status: Work on the individual flood barrier projects are in various stages of design and community engagement.
+Status: Work on the individual flood barrier projects are in various stages of design, construction and community engagement.

 Other mitigation projects: In addition, stormwater and sanitary system improvements, gravel bar removals and bridge improvements have improved overall flood resiliency in Calgary.

 Since the 2013 flood, with support from the Alberta government over $150 million has been invested in flood mitigation and resilience projects throughout Calgary.

 Mitigation work that is already complete or is underway has reduced Calgary’s flood risk by about 50 per cent and our flood damages by $80 million every year.

 See a list of some of the projects we’ve been working on below, or check out our interactive flood project map.